 Kline & Specter, PC, has successfully litigated cases involving serious injury and fatalities in structural collapses, such as the recent catastrophic collapse of a condo building in Surfside, Fla. (seen left)

 If you or a loved one suffered severe injury or death in a building collapse, you may have grounds for a lawsuit.
-Our firm has won more than $10 billion in personal injury lawsuits across the country.
+Our firm has won billions in personal injury lawsuits across the country.

 In the Florida case, collapse of the 12-story beachside building had, at last word, resulted in four confirmed deaths and another 159 people declared missing.